https://www.humantruth.info/solomon_islands.html

 Health:

 The Solomon Islands does relatively well in encouraging good health, compared to many other countries.
-The Solomon Islands does the second-best for its smoking rate26.
-It does better than average in its alcohol consumption rate27 and in its immunizations take-up28.
-But, there's bad news too.
-The Solomon Islands does worse than average in its average life expectancy11, its adolescent birth rate29 (one of the worst in Australasia) and in its fertility rate14 (amongst the highest in Australasia).
-The prevalence of overweight adults has increased by 14% over the past 40 years.
+The Solomon Islands does the second-best in its smoking rate26.
+It does better than average in terms of its alcohol consumption rate27, its immunizations take-up28 and in the prevalence of overweight adults29 (amongst the best in Australasia).
+But, things still need to improve in The Solomon Islands.
+The Solomon Islands does worse than average when it comes to its average life expectancy11, its adolescent birth rate30 (amongst the worst in Australasia) and in its fertility rate14 (one of the worst in Australasia).
+The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in the Solomon Islands improved by +5yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 The Solomon Islands's peak fertility rate was 7.13 in 1974.Life Expectancy Higher is better11 | ||

 ---|---|---|